How audio and video resources work within Logos

 Logos Bible Software supports a variety of media (video and audio) resources (primarily Mobile Ed) that play within the application.
 These resources require a high-speed internet connection by default.
 The media content caches to the computer locally when played so that future viewings of previously viewed media will pull from that locally cached data rather than from the internet.

 Media requires the latest version of Windows Media Player (Windows) and Quicktime (Mac).

 “We couldn’t access the media you’re trying to play.
 Please verify that you are not working offline.
-FO more help troubleshooting this issue please visit our support page.”
+For more help troubleshooting this issue please visit our support page.”

 Solution (2): Download the files

-The above message appears if Logos is not able to reach the server location to stream the video files.
+The above message appears if Logos is not able to reach the server location to stream the media files.
 One solution is to download the files from the Panel Menu.

 Expand the sidebar

 Click the Table of Contents with the sidebar open.

 Click Delete all media.